ayush-chandil/ayush-chandil/README.md

 - 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara.
 - 🔭 &nbsp; I’m currently learning DSA
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Front-end web developer.
+- 💼 &nbsp; Web developer.
 - 👯 We can connect on [Chess.com](https://www.chess.com/member/ayushchandil)♟ to play some games.
 - ✍️ &nbsp; Watching Movies and reading books.
 - ☕ &nbsp; I believe, a perfect cup of Tea can be the ultimate solution for any stress.